When I heard there was an English football club called Forest Green Rovers, I knew…

 Seeing a Game at Nottingham Forest FC

-I am being harsh, of course – but truly, if you read their fanzines and blogs, visit their stadium and poke around the club shop, there’s really no mention of anything outside those dates.
-I suppose Forest, as they are known, didn’t do much before then; they certainly haven’t done much since.
-Combine this, plus the big-money takeover of the game they are not a part of, and throw in a typically dour English attitude toward things, and you have essentially a sentimental club that stages mediocre football.
+I was being harsh, of course – but truly, if you read their fanzines and blogs, visit their stadium and poke around the club shop, there was for a long time no mention of anything outside those dates.
+That’s Forest, as they are known, didn’t do much before then; and they didn’t do a lot after that until they became miracle workers in 2021.

 Clough and Taylor took over a team struggling in the Second Division (now called the Championship) and got them into Division One.
 Then they won that.
 Then they won the European Cup – twice!
 No doubt you’ve heard of Leicester City’s dream run to the Premier League title in 2016?
 Well, imagine if they nearly defended their league crown, then went off and won the Champions League, all the while with a manager who condescended to the media, snapped off casual insults toward opposing managers, and essentially held everyone’s attention at all times.
 And then imagine they won the Champions League again the next year!